Graafstroom (former municipality)

 Graafstroom (/nl/) is a former municipality in the western Netherlands, in the province of South Holland, and the region of Alblasserwaard.
 The former municipality had a population of 9,697 in 2004, and covered an area of 69.32 km2 of which 2.21 km2 was water.
-Since 2013 Graafstroom has been a part of the new municipality of Molenwaard (which ceased to exist in 2019).
+Since 2013 Graafstroom had been a part of the new municipality of Molenwaard (which ceased to exist in 2019 when they were both merged into Molenlanden).

 The former municipality of Graafstroom consisted of the following population centres: Bleskensgraaf en Hofwegen, Brandwijk, Goudriaan, Molenaarsgraaf, Ottoland, Oud-Alblas, and Wijngaarden.